Breach Watch was created to provide an easy to use listing of all regulatory action. It started as a document I produced for clients so they could:

 - All FSA enforcement from 2007 to 2012.

-It is usually updated weekly.
+It is usually updated monthly.
 There is an RSS Feed.

 Breach Watch is edited and maintained by me, John Elliott.
 I’m an information security / governance, risk and compliance consultant.
-I’m interested in the junction between information security technology and information rights law.
+I’m interested in the junction between information security technology and information rights law — and in particular how information security is regulated.
 If you want to find out more then look for me on LinkedIn and very occasionally Twitter @withoutfire.
-For the avoidance of doubt everything published here is personal, and does not represent the views of my employers.
+For the avoidance of doubt:

 What’s the conclusion